lawrennd/old_talks/_mlphysical/emulation.md

 session: 1
 title: "Emulation"
 abstract:  >
-  In this lecture we motivate the use of emulation, and introduce the GPy software as a framework for building Gaussian process emulators.
+  In this lecture we motivate the use of emulation and introduce the GPy software as a framework for building Gaussian process emulators.
 author:
 - family: Lawrence
   given: Neil D.